kata-containers/kata-containers/src/runtime/virtcontainers/documentation/api/1.0/api.md

 	// EnableVhostUserStore is used to indicate if host supports vhost-user-blk/scsi EnableVhostUserStore bool

+	// GuestSwap Used to enable/disable swap in the guest GuestSwap bool

 	// VhostUserStorePath is the directory path where vhost-user devices
 	// related folders, sockets and device nodes should be.
 	VhostUserStorePath string